 Reports to the Board and Clery Reports: A data report that summarizes all complaints and resolution by type of incident and the relationship of those involved is presented annually to the Lane Board of Education in the college’s Treatment of Staff and Treatment of Learners Reports.
 Sexual assault complaints are also included in the College’s annual Clery Report.
 No information that would identify the parties involved is included in any of these data reports.

-- banning from campus;
+- preventing offending third parties from entering campus;

 Employee disciplinary actions may include:

 - letter of reprimand;

 - just cause discipline, including, suspension, demotion and/or termination.

 If LCC determines that a formal complaint is appropriate for informal resolution, it may provide the Parties with the opportunity to participate in an informal resolution process, including mediation, at any time prior to reaching a determination regarding responsibility.